shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_TrustService_2.11.md

 35)  Context

 ----------
-####ComponentName-001
-Threats:
->

-Threat Agent:
->

-Attack Vectors:
->

-Security Weakness:
->

-Counter Measures:
->

-Extra:
->  Probability:

->   Impact:

->   Related Info:

->   Comments:
-     Link to Bug/mailing list or Tracking

 ####Trust-001
 Threats:
->  Repudiation threats from impersonation
+>Repudiation threats from impersonation

 Threat Agent:
->  Trustee
+>Internet Attacker - Authorized (Trustee)

 Attack Vectors:
-> If token impersonation is enabled , ability to track the events persformed by the impersonated trustee.

-A trustee delegates the trust to many other users with impersonation enabled, allowing many users in the system to use the same user id.
+>If token impersonation is enabled and a trustor delegates trust to trustee, auditing who is responsible for a certian action can be difficult.
+(Audit log - is trust_id listed always along with user_id for any operation ?)

 Security Weakness:
 >